forman/extendit/README.md

 }
 ```

-Such code contributions are loaded lazily: Only the first time a
+Such code contributions are loaded lazily.
+Only the first time a
 code contribution is needed by a consumer, the contributing extension will be
 activated.